asdf-vm/asdf/ballad-of-asdf.md

 # Ballad of asdf

-*"qwer" was initially called "asdf".
+*"QWER" was initially called "asdf".
 Hence the reference to "asdf" below*

 > Once upon a time there was a programming language
 There were many versions of it